About | History | Photo & Video Gallery | Success | Recovery Club

 Teri earned her Masters of Science degree in Mental Health Counselling from Nova Southeastern University.
 She moved to Scotland in 2014 and is a registered member of BACP (British Association for Counselling and Psychotherapy).

-Tony leads the Castle Craig gambling, gaming and cryptocurrency trading behavioural addiction therapy programme.
+Tony Marini is a Senior Specialist Therapist who leads the gambling, gaming and cryptocurrency trading behavioural addiction therapy programme at Castle Craig.

-Tony Marini speaks to the media regularly about Cryptocurrency Gambling and has been covered in the following publications
+Tony Marini speaks to the media regularly about gambling, gaming, and internet disorders.

 October 2021 – Adriana Hamacher from Decrypt visited Castle Craig to interview Tony Marini and speak to former cryptocurrency gambler, Steven.